Title and Abstract

 Regional dependencies and local spillovers: Insights from commuter flows

 A region's growth trajectory is influenced by the economic circumstances of other regions in its proximity.
-While proximity is often understood in a geographic sense, we consider commuting as a channel for cross-regional economic dependencies.
-In contrast to geographic measures, commuter flows are inherently asymmetric and heterogeneous.
-Estimating a time-space dynamic panel model with German county-level data, we demonstrate a considerable variation in the distribution of shock responses, which is hidden by the traditional focus on average marginal effects.
-We advocate for a more in-depth analysis of the spatial-effects distribution and highlight that local spatial multipliers differ depending on the nature of the shock and the assumed network structure.
+While proximity is often understood in a geographic sense, economic connectivity can take many different forms.
+In particular, shock transmission processes between regions are inherently asymmetric and heterogeneous, which is not captured by geographic proximity measures.
+As a potential channel for economic dependencies, we consider cross-regional commuter flows.
+Commuters, who spend a substantial portion of their income in a different place from where they earn it, connect peripheral regions to economic centers.
+In an econometric framework, we estimate time-space dynamic panel models with German county-level data.
+Given those estimates, we demonstrate a considerable variation in the spatial distribution of shock responses from using alternative proxies for spatial dependency, which is hidden by the traditional focus on average marginal effects.
+Local spatial multipliers differ depending on the nature and origin of the shock and the assumed network structure.

 Suggested Citation

-Krause, M., and S. Kripfganz (2023).
-Regional dependencies and local spillovers: Insights from commuter flows
+Krause, M., and S. Kripfganz (2024).
+Regional dependencies and local spillovers: Insights from commuter flows.